 Kingston University recognises that all aspects of our operations generate waste, emissions and discharges and we are committed to optimising use of our resources by implementing the waste hierarchy.

-Kingston University has a zero waste to landfill policy in place and we are working to continuously prevent and reduce waste production in all areas of the University.
-Anything that we can't recycle is taken to an energy recovery facility (incinerator) where it is burned to generate electricity for the national grid.
+Kingston University has a zero waste-to-landfill policy in place and we are working to continuously prevent and reduce waste production in all areas of the University.
+Anything we can't recycle is taken to an energy recovery facility (incinerator) where it is burned to generate electricity for the national grid.

 Kingston University has a waste target to achieve a year-on-year increase in the proportion (%) of operational waste (residential and non-residential) recycled (from the baseline year of 2019/2020).

-When our students move out of their halls of residences at the end of term, many have items which they no longer want or need.
-To address this and make sure these items don't end up in the bin, we run an annual ‘Re:Love' project, where we collect items that could have been re-used, and donate these to charity.
-If you are a local charity and would be interested in claiming items that the University no longer needs, please contact us.
+When our students move out of their halls of residence at the end of term, many have items which they no longer want or need.
+To address this and make sure these items don't end up in the bin, we run an annual 'Re:Love' project, where we collect items that could have been re-used, and donate them to charity.

 Estates and Sustainability